-- Visitors are strongly encouraged to receive annual immunization for influenza when available. - Advise those who choose to visit during an outbreak to practice good hand hygiene, visit one (1) resident only and exit the facility immediately after the visit. - See Section 5.10 - Designated Support Person(s) See Section 3.10
+- Visitors are strongly encouraged to receive annual immunization for influenza when available. - Advise those who choose to visit during an outbreak to practice good hand hygiene, visit one (1) resident only and exit the facility immediately after the visit. - See Section 5.10 - See Section 3.10